Quantum Simulation of Ligand-like Molecules through Sample-based Quantum Diagonalization in Density Matrix Embedding Framework: Methodology

 \end{enumerate}

-The above given workflow can be segmented out into six major sections, in the following manner: \textbf{Step 1}, \textbf{Step 2} can be considered to fall under a common section, designated as \textbf{Part I}, which deals with initial low-level solving of the entire system to obtain certain pre-requisites, \textbf{Steps 3, 4} and \textbf{5}, deal with the creation of bath orbitals, and the inclusion of $\mu_{glob}$ into the hamiltonians of the impurities, which can be designated as \textbf{Part II}. \textbf{Step 6} falls under \textbf{Part III}, where the previously obtained Hamiltonians are solved using a high-level solver, such as SQD. \textbf{Step 7} involves obtaining the relevant information from the state-vector obtained from high-level solving.
+The nine workflow steps described above are grouped into six broader conceptual categories, designated as \textbf{Parts~I-VI}, to provide a higher-level organizational structure for the DMET-SQD algorithm, as illustrated in Fig.~\ref{fig:dmet_workflow}. \textbf{Step 1}, \textbf{Step 2} can be considered to fall under a common section, designated as \textbf{Part I}, which deals with initial low-level solving of the entire system to obtain certain pre-requisites, \textbf{Steps 3, 4} and \textbf{5}, deal with the creation of bath orbitals, and the inclusion of $\mu_{glob}$ into the hamiltonians of the impurities, which can be designated as \textbf{Part II}. \textbf{Step 6} falls under \textbf{Part III}, where the previously obtained Hamiltonians are solved using a high-level solver, such as SQD. \textbf{Step 7} involves obtaining the relevant information from the state-vector obtained from high-level solving.
 This crucial step allows us to perform further iterations, and can be designated as \textbf{Part IV}. \textbf{Step 8} and \textbf{Step 9} involve looping over the fragments to obtain the total energy and the number of electrons in the system, and subsequently tweaking $\mu_{glob}$ to satisfy Eq.~(\ref{eqn: chem_pot_condition}), respectively.
 These steps are designated as \textbf{Part V} and \textbf{Part VI}.
-A diagrammatic workflow with the above-mentioned parts is provided in Fig. \ref{fig:dmet_workflow}.